Sekoutou09/Sekoutou09/README.md

 # first out

 # Devops, no matter how difficult you can be,
-# I wpuld succeed and get my 6 figures jobs
+# I would succeed and get my 6 figures jobs